malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 and finally the production simulations used to collect the data.
 The additional step of melting creates the interface between the liquid and the crystal.
+All simulations studying the melting behaviour of the Trimer contain 4032 Trimer molecules.

 ### Initial Configuration